sanjib-sen/automated-cart-system/README.md

 ## Requirements:
 * Windows, but if you are geek enough, you should manage to run this on Linux
 * Download and Install [Xampp](https://www.apachefriends.org/xampp-files/8.0.6/xampp-windows-x64-8.0.6-0-VS16-installer.exe)
-* It is recommended to install xampp in `C:/` Directory

 ## How to Run:
 ### For Desktop App: (Recommended)